oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_management_tablespace_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
                                             <div>The maximum tablespace size in KB.
-If the tablespace contains any datafiles with Autoextend enabled, then this column displays the amount of underlying free storage space for the tablespace.
-For example, if the current tablespace size is 1 GB, the combined maximum size of all its datafiles is 32 GB, and its underlying storage (for example, ASM or file system storage) has 20 GB of free space, then this column will have a value of approximately 20 GB.
-If the tablespace contains only datafiles with autoextend disabled, then this column displays the allocated space for the entire tablespace, that is, the combined size of all datafiles in the tablespace.</div>
+If the tablespace contains any data files with Autoextend enabled, then this column displays the amount of underlying free storage space for the tablespace.
+For example, if the current tablespace size is 1 GB, the combined maximum size of all its data files is 32 GB, and its underlying storage (for example, ASM or file system storage) has 20 GB of free space, then this column will have a value of approximately 20 GB.
+If the tablespace contains only data files with autoextend disabled, then this column displays the allocated space for the entire tablespace, that is, the combined size of all data files in the tablespace.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">10</div>
                                     </td>
             </tr>